“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 The better we know God’s Word, the better able we are to apply God’s principles for us.

 The better we know God, the better we are to appropriate all operating assets God has put at our disposal.
 What good is an asset if we do not use it?
 What good is my computer if I do not use it?
 What good are the provisions of God if we do not use them?

 God catalogs all our assets in the Word of God.
 The child of God is supposed to read and study the Word so that he may use it efficiently.
 The better we know the manual, the better we can use the equipment.
 Where do you start?
 Too bad babies do not come with a manual!

 We should know God better this year than we did last year.
 Our spiritual development should be further along than it was last year.
 Are you going forward or falling behind in your Christian walk?
 Are your spiritual wheels spinning without any progress?

 Go forward, get ahead in your Christian walk.
 Just because you fall down, do not let that stop you.
 Don’t stay there, get up.
 Don’t let time go by without confessing your sin.
 Deal with it immediately and move on.

 If we do not confess sin immediately, we may develop attitude sins such as resentment and bitterness.
 If we do, we may fill our minds with self-pity.
 Then we will blame others.
-We will not be honest with self.
+We will not be honest with ourselves.
 We will operate with a hurt orientation whereby everyone and everything hurts us.
 God may put us on the shelf with this.
-When we stand before the Judgment Seat of Christ there will be no doubt that the problem lies with us.
+When we stand before the Judgment Seat of Christ, there will be no doubt that the problem lies with us.